jhipster/generator-jhipster-entity-audit/README.md

 jhipster-entity-audit module will register itself as a hook for Jhipster and the question to enable audit will available during future entity generation as well

+### [BETA] Javers integration

+When using mongodb you can use [Javers](http://javers.org/) for entity auditing.

+> **BETA Notice** Javers integration is still in beta state.
+Expect some rough edges!

+The module will add [spring-boot integration for javers](http://javers.org/documentation/spring-boot-integration/).
+Each repository is annotated with the required ``@JaversSpringDataAuditable`` annotation.
+The new class ``JaversAuthorProvider`` provides javers with the correct user modifying an entity.

 ### Installation

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have [JHipster and its related tools already installed](http://jhipster.github.io/installation.html).